ShrRa/interpython_hpc/_episodes/14-command-line.md

 -rw-rw-r-x 1 edu02 edu02 28 Aug 16 06:25 hello_world.sh
 ```
 > ## Exercise
-> What are the permissions on the training.sh?
+> What are the permissions on the `hello_universe.sh`?
 Who owns the file?
 What group does it belong to?
 Modify the permissions to remove the groups ability to read the file.
 Double check that the permissions changed.
 Then add the permissions back.
 >> ## Solution
 >> ~~~
 >> $ ls -l hello_universe.sh